Mitigating hallucinations in healthcare LLMs with granular fact-checking and domain-specific adaptation: Experiments

 \subsection{Training Setup}

-During fine-tuning AdamW was used as the optimizer with a learning rate of $1 \times 10^{-4}$, a cosine decay schedule and weight-decay of 0.01.
+During fine-tuning, AdamW was used as the optimizer with a learning rate of $1 \times 10^{-4}$, a cosine decay schedule, and weight-decay of 0.01.
 The batch size used in this study was 8, with a sequence length of 2,048 tokens.
 Mixed precision (bfloat16) and gradient checkpoint were used for better memory efficiency.
-The use of token-level masked cross-entropy loss encourages the stable convergence in sequences of different lengths.
+The use of token-level masked cross-entropy loss encourages stable convergence in sequences of different lengths.

-Table~\ref{tab:training_config} presents a complete list of hyperparameters and optimization details and reveals that the top configuration focuses on parameter efficiency through partial fine-tuning so it only has about 84 million number of trainable parameters (1.03\% of the total of 8.1 billion).
+Table~\ref{tab:training_config} presents a complete list of hyperparameters and optimization details and reveals that the top configuration focuses on parameter efficiency through partial fine-tuning, thus it only has about 84 million trainable parameters (1.03\% of the total of 8.1 billion).
 This setup ensures reproducibility and easy large-scale model fine-tuning on a single A100 GPU with performance consistency.